Bible Reading: Genesis chapters 6-9

 Two of every ‘kind’ of land animal, bird, and creeping thing went on board the ark (Genesis 6v19-20).
 Noah did not need to take sea creatures on board the ark – they could survive in the floodwaters.
 However, the turbulent waters carrying sediment would cause massive carnage, as seen in the fossil record, and probably some oceanic creatures did become extinct because of the flood.

 Noah was to take 7 of every kind of clean animal and bird on board the ark (Genesis 7v2-3).
+Some commentators say that this was 7 pairs of every kind of clean animals.
 The Bible defines ‘clean’ animals as those that both chew the cud and divide the hoof (Leviticus 11; Deuteronomy 14).
 Animals such as cattle, sheep, and goats, which were used for sacrifice, were among the clean animals.
 One of the first things that Noah did when he came out of the ark was to sacrifice animals (Genesis 8v20) – so there had to be more than 2 of each sort of sacrificial animal on board!
 Also, perhaps God preserved more clean animals to allow greater variety within the ‘kind’ for breeding purposes.

 The Biblical ‘kind’ is wider than species.
 Perhaps dogs, wolves, coyotes, and jackals are all descended from the one Biblical ‘kind’ – so only one pair of their common ancestor would have needed to go on board the ark.
 All the variation within the different ‘kinds’ developed after the flood.
 Remember, variation within a kind is NOT evolution.